-Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Planning Practice Guidance Government Guidance 2014 Provides guidance to local planning authorities and others on the operation of the planning system.
-Aims to make the planning system less complex, more accessible and able to promote growth within the ethos of sustainable development.
-The presumption is in favour of sustainable development.
-Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water The NPD must be progrowth and facilitate the provision and development of sustainable development.
-Herefordshire Pre Submission Core Strategy 2011-2031 Development Plan Document (DPD) 2013 Sets out the vision, objectives and policies for the Herefordshire Local Plan (Core Strategy), which will guide development across the county up to 2031.
+Plans and Programmes Type of document Date Overview Key message, target/objective/indicator SEA topic(s) Implications for the NDP and SEA Model Farm Supplementary Planning Document Supplementary Planning Document (SPD) 2008 Outlines the approach that should be taken to the development of the employment allocation at Model Farm This SPD is designed to support the delivery of the designated employment allocation within Policy E3 of the UDP, a document which will be replaced by the Core Strategy in 2014.
+Therefore its contents are of little worth for the purposes of the Ross NPD Material assetsPopulation None of merit.
+Herefordshire Pre Submission Core Strategy 2011-2031 Development Plan Document (DPD) 2014 Sets out the vision, objectives and policies for the Herefordshire Local Plan (Core Strategy), which will guide development across the county up to 2031.
 Outlines the emerging suite of countywide planning policies relating to housing, economic development and the environment, which the NDP will need to be in conformity with where relevant.
-Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water The NDP should take account of relevant policies set within the Core Strategy.
-Where necessary, the NDP should provide services, facilities and employment opportunities that are
+The Pre Submission Core Strategy includes the following objectives: Air Biodiversity Climatic factors Cultural heritage Flora and fauna Material assets Population Soil Water The NDP should take account of relevant policies set within the Core Strategy.
+Where necessary, the NDP should provide services, facilities and employment opportunities that are accessible to both local and neighbouring communities.
+Approximately 900 dwellings will need to be delivered within Ross.